AndersDeath/diary2/000-current.md

 # 05 June - Mittwoch - Berlin - 622 Tag der Einwanderung - Warm Sunny

-I was working from home for a whole dat.
+I was working from home for a whole day.